-Two and Three Dimension Art is designed to extend the concepts introduced in Art I through additional studio experiences.
-This course stresses the development of artistic skills and knowledge, and the application to a student's own art work and self-expression.
-This course has been designed to link artists and exemplars of Art I with newly presented artists, art works, and the cultures that produced them for in-depth study.
-Emphasis is placed on drawing, printmaking, painting, design, and three-dimensional art.
-Students will be encouraged to use critical and aesthetic thinking skills in designing works of art and developing personal criteria for assessing them.
-Review of the Elements of Art and Principles of Design will enhance the production of expressive student art work.
-Teachers will assign drawing activities throughout the course for homework.
+Two and Three Dimensional Art is designed to extend the concepts introduced in Art 1 through additional studio experiences and the exploration of contemporary artists.
+This course focuses on the development of artistic skills and knowledge alongside student self-expression.
+Emphasis is placed on Drawing, 2D Design, and 3D Design using a variety of media, as this course will foster preparation for AP Studio Art, Honors Studio Art, and other honors level art courses.
+Students will be encouraged to explore personal aesthetic choices and utilize critical thinking and creative problem-solving skills in designing works of art.
+This course will assist students in developing techniques for articulating about works of art.
+Students will apply written and verbal skills to examine and analyze works of art based on criteria.
 Students may be required to purchase sketchbooks.
-Basic supplies for learning each technique will be supplied; however, the expense of more advanced materials, if desired, will be the responsibility of each student.
+Basic supplies for learning each technique will be supplied; however, the expense of more advanced art materials, if desired, will be the responsibility of each student.